DMR-Database/.github/profile/README.md

 ## Hi there 👋
 <br>
+29062024: We released a python script for downloading and converting the DMR Database check it out here -> <a href="https://github.com/DMR-Database/dmr-database-tool"> DMR-Database-Tool</a>
+<br><br>
 21062023: Thanx to a fellow ham, it seems that the tools download the old database instead of the new one.
 Please download the database from database-beta and use the tool to flash it.
 We will publish new versions asap. subscribe to https://github.com/DMR-Database/database-tools/issues/7 to be notified.
 <br><br>
 19042023: MD280/M390 firmware is generated and works again.
 Database is pushed for the first time again, still fixxing small issues.
 Database updates ran a few times now without issues.